 It’s over to you, Jeremy.

 Natalie Bennett is the former leader of the Green Party of England & Wales, and the Green Party candidate for Sheffield Central.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.